Overview

 History

-The story of Ceide Fields begins around 4,000 BCE, when Neolithic farmers cleared pine forest, built stone‑walled fields, erected megalithic tombs and lived in modest dwellings.
+The name Céide comes from the Irish aicheadh meaning “a flat‑topped hill”.
+Archaeological evidence shows that around 4,000 BCE Neolithic farmers cleared the original pine forest, built a network of stone‑walled fields, erected megalithic tombs and lived in round houses about six metres in diameter.
 The stone walls, now buried beneath a blanket bog, represent the world’s oldest known field system – a network that stretches over 1,500 ha and predates the Egyptian pyramids by more than 1,500 years.

 The site was uncovered by accident in the 1930s when local schoolteacher Patrick Caulfield noticed rows of stones while cutting peat for fuel.
-His son, archaeologist Seamus Caulfield, returned in the 1970s and mapped the extensive field system, domestic enclosures and burial monuments that lie beneath the peat.
-The discovery transformed Ceide Fields into a cornerstone of Irish pre‑historic research.
+His son, archaeologist Seamus Caulfield, returned in the 1970s, mapped the extensive field system with iron probes and bamboo poles, and revealed domestic enclosures, animal pens and burial monuments.
+Their work turned Ceide Fields into a cornerstone of Irish pre‑historic research and inspired later studies of Neolithic agriculture, including the use of wooden ploughs with stone cutting edges drawn by cattle.

 What to See & Do